 I hope I never need to go to court!
 What other benefits come with Network membership?

 First and foremost, we believe the Network’s educational component is second to none.
 We send all new members a 235-page book and eight educational DVDs bearing on the many facets of use of deadly force in self defense.
-These DVDs serve two important purposes.
+The book and DVDs serve two important purposes.
 First, the Network is strongest when each member understands his or her rights and responsibilities before using deadly force in self defense.

-The Network also distributes a monthly online journal focused on legal issues for self defense.
+The Network also distributes a monthly online journal focused on legal issues related to self defense.
 It includes interviews with leading trainers, a regular column to which Network Affiliated Attorneys contribute, thought-provoking commentary by Network leadership and more.
 In addition to the web page version, a PDF format is also provided should the member wish to print, initial and file away any part of it to document their studies.